-Today, ten years after we launched our programme, nearly a quarter of the world’s cotton is already produced under the Better Cotton Standard – confirmation that the world doesn’t just want cotton, it wants better cotton.
+Today, more than ten years after we launched our programme, more than a fifth of the world’s cotton is already produced under the Better Cotton Standard – confirmation that the world doesn’t just want cotton, it wants better cotton.

 That’s why we are here, pushing harder than ever towards our goal of transforming the cotton sector.
 Our mission is to help cotton communities survive and thrive, while protecting and restoring the environment.